Tattoos at work: Is a tattoo policy even needed?

 Creating an inclusive company culture

-Relaxing your dress code around visible tattoos or other limitations on self-expression such as unusual hair colors or visible piercings can help build a more welcoming company culture.
-Creating more of a relaxed “come as you are” type of environment can help employees feel like they can be themselves at work which is great for building morale and facilitating stronger team bonding.
+Relaxing your dress code around visible tattoos can help build a welcoming company culture.
+This includes easing limitations on unusual hair colors or visible piercings.
+A relaxed “come as you are” environment helps employees feel like they can be themselves.
+This builds morale and facilitates stronger team bonding.

 Showcasing creativity and building relatability